Azure/reliable-web-app-pattern-java/prod-deployment.md

     az ssh vm --ip 127.0.0.1 --port 50022
     ```

-### 4. Deploy code from the jump box
+### 4. Log in to Azure from the jump box

-1. Login into Azure using:
+1. Run the following command to log in to Azure from the 1.
+Login into Azure using:

     ```shell
     az login --use-device-code